fatimakoli/gis_tutorials/31_Geoprocessing_and_Analysis_in_ArcMap.md

 # Data and Preparation

-Download the data (same as previous week's lab except Day Care Centers is a shapefile of the daycare centers as points, and adding subway stations layer):
+Download the data (in a future ab, you will see how the day care centers shapefile was created from a csv of addresses):

 * [Day Care Centers](https://github.com/alisaalias/gis_tutorials/blob/alisaalias-patch-1/data/Day%20Care%20Center.zip)
       **NOTE**: You will have to rename the layer "DaycareCenters" in the Catalog window once you open ArcMap.